On divisorial stability of finite covers: Divisorial stability under finite covers

 We next give an explicit description of $\phi_k^G$ as a Fubini--Study metric, for which we employ flag ideals.
 As $\phi_k$ is Fubini--Study, it corresponds to a nef test configuration $(\Y,\L_{\Y})$, and in addition $\Y = \Bl_{\mathfrak{a}}X\times\pr^1$ for a flag ideal $\mathfrak{a}$.
 Using a similar idea to the proof of Proposition \ref{divisorial_points_map_to_div_points}, we define Notice that $\mathfrak{a}^G$ is a flag ideal on $Y\times\pr^1$, and set which admits a $G$-action by construction.
 By \cite[Theorem 2.7, Proposition 3.6]{boucksom_jonsson_2022}, each $g^*\phi_k$ is Fubini--Study with associated flag ideal $g^*\phi_k =\phi_{g^{-1}\mathfrak{a}} $, where $g^{-1}\mfa$ denotes the inverse image of $\mfa$ under $g$.
-By Equation \eqref{flag-function}, the product of ideal sheaves defining $\mathfrak{a}^G$ corresponds precisely to the sum Thus $\phi_k^G$ is itself Fubini--Study, and is associated to the flag ideal $\mathfrak{a}^G$.
+By Equation \eqref{flag-function}, the product of ideal sheaves defining $\mathfrak{a}^G$ corresponds precisely to the sum Thus $\phi_k^G$ is associated to the flag ideal $\mathfrak{a}^G$.

 To understand the line bundle $\L^G$ on $\Y^G$ associated to the Fubini--Study metric $\phi_k^G$, note first that $\Y^G$ admits a morphism to the test configuration associated to $g^{j*}\phi_k$ for each $j$ in the same way as the proof of Proposition \ref{divisorial_points_map_to_div_points}.
-The pullback metric $g^*\phi_{\L_k}$ can then be represented on $\Y^G$ itself through the pullback line bundle $g^*\L$ on $\Y^G$ itself, since pullback of Fubini--Study metrics is defined through pulling back line bundles.
-Thus $\phi_k^G$ corresponds to the test configuration $(\Y^G, \L^G)$, where Since $\L$ can be viewed as a $G$-invariant $\Q$-Cartier divisor, it admits a lift of the $G$-action, meaning we have represented $\phi_k^G$ by a $G$-invariant test configuration $(\Y^G, \L^G)$.
+The pullback metric $g^*\phi_{\L_k}$ can then be represented on $\Y^G$ itself through the pullback line bundle $g^*\L$ on $\Y^G$, since pullback of Fubini--Study metrics is defined through pulling back line bundles.
+Thus $\phi_k^G$ corresponds to the test configuration $(\Y^G, \L^G)$, where note $\L^G$ is relatively nef as $\L$ is so, and similarly relatively semiample provided $\L$ is so (this can alternatively be obtained from \cite[Proposition 2.25]{boucksom_jonsson_2022}).
+Since $\L$ can be viewed as a $G$-invariant $\Q$-Cartier divisor, it admits a lift of the $G$-action, meaning we have represented $\phi_k^G$ by a $G$-invariant test configuration $(\Y^G, \L^G)$.

 Thus any $G$-invariant psh metric is a decreasing limit of $G$-invariant Fubini--Study metrics induced by $G$-invariant test configurations, as claimed. \end{proof}